visualopsholdings/nodes-irc/README.md

 ## License

-ZMQIRC is licensed under [version 3 of the GNU General Public License] contained in LICENSE.
+Nodes is licensed under [version 3 of the GNU General Public License] contained in LICENSE.

 ## Acknowlegements